Railgun: History

-In 2010, the United States Navy tested a BAE Systems-designed compact-sized railgun for ship emplacement that accelerated a 3.2 kg (7 pound) projectile to hypersonic velocities of approximately 3390 m/s, or about 3.39 km/s, with 18.4 MJ of kinetic energy.
-It was the first time in history that such levels of performance were reached.
-They gave the project the motto "Velocitas Eradico", Latin for "I, [who am] speed, eradicate"—or in the vernacular, "Speed Kills."
-However, this is difficult to translate and an accurate translation is hard to find.

-An earlier railgun of the same design (32-megajoules) resides at the Dundrennan Weapons Testing Centre in the United Kingdom.
+In 2010, the United States Navy tested a BAE Systems-designed compact-sized railgun for ship emplacement that accelerated a 3.2 kg projectile to hypersonic velocities of approximately 3390 m/s, or about 3.39 km/s, with 18.4 MJ of kinetic energy.
+It was the first time that such levels of performance were reached.
+A 32-megajoule earlier railgun of the same design resides at the Dundrennan Weapons Testing Centre in the United Kingdom.

 Low power, small scale railguns have also made popular college and amateur projects.
 Several amateurs actively carry out research on railguns.

 Design

 Theory

 A railgun consists of two parallel metal rails (hence the name).
 At one end, these rails are connected to an electrical power supply, to form the breech end of the gun.
 Then, if a conductive projectile is inserted between the rails (e.g., by insertion into the breech), it completes the circuit.
 Electrons flow from the negative terminal of the power supply up the negative rail, across the projectile, and down the positive rail, back to the power supply.

 This current makes the railgun behave as an electromagnet, creating a magnetic field inside the loop formed by the length of the rails up to the position of the armature.
 In accordance with the right-hand rule, the magnetic field circulates around each conductor.
 Since the current is in the opposite direction along each rail, the net magnetic field between the rails (B) is directed at right angles to the plane formed by the central axes of the rails and the armature.
-In combination to all with the current (I) in the armature, this produces a Lorentz force which accelerates the projectile along the rails, always out of the loop (regardless of supply polarity) and away from the power supply, toward the muzzle end of the rails.
+In combination with the current (I) in the armature, this produces a Lorentz force which accelerates the projectile along the rails, always out of the loop (regardless of supply polarity) and away from the power supply, toward the muzzle end of the rails.
 There are also Lorentz forces acting on the rails and attempting to push them apart, but since the rails are mounted firmly, they cannot move.